matthewleach/enki-web/web/forms-iii/intro-step.md

 <!--[View CodePen](https://codepen.io/enkidevs/pen/gKZKKK)-->

-The `step` attribute is easy to assign with the `number` input adn works with any positive floadint point value (.1, .5, 1.667, etc).
+The `step` attribute is easy to assign with the `number` input and works with any positive floating point value (.1, .5, 1.667, etc).
 The `step` attribute can also work together with `min` and `max` attributes to create a range of legal values.
 When a value isn't assigned, it will often start at 0 or the min value.

 If you want to accept any value regardless of how many decimal places, you can set the `step` value as `any`.